chocolatey/choco/Scenarios.md

  * should not install a package in the lib directory
  * should put a package in the lib bad directory

+#### when installing a package that tries to overwrite another shim

+ * should have a shim
+ * should have a shim with target in other package tools folder
+ * should have an error message
+ * should have shim target

+#### when installing a package that tries to overwrite its own shim

+ * should create a shim
+ * should have a shim with target in tools folder
+ * should have an error message
+ * should have shim targets

 #### when installing a package with a dependent package that also depends on a less constrained but still valid dependency of the same package

  * [PENDING] should contain a message that everything installed successfully